Frequently asked electrical questions

 Why is my electric hot water system not providing hot water?

-RCD’s save lives.
-An RCD is a safety switch designed to disconnect the power within seconds if there is a leak detected from faulty wiring, a switch or electrical appliance.
-To prevent electrocution, RCD’s are required to be installed in all QLD homes.
+Safety switches save lives.
+An RCD or safety switch is designed to disconnect the power within seconds if there is a leak detected from faulty wiring, a switch or electrical appliance.
+To prevent electrocution, safety switches are required to be installed on the power circuit in all QLD homes.